211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment10_reflection.md

 The most immediate challenge when moving from the class diagram in Assignment 9 to actual Python code was confronting the gap between UML notation and language-specific implementation details.
-UML is language-agnostic — it shows that Student "owns" ReadingList via composition, but it does not tell you whether ReadingList should be instantiated in Student's `__init__`, passed as a constructor argument, or lazily created on first access.
+UML is language-agnostic, it shows that Student "owns" ReadingList via composition, but it does not tell you whether ReadingList should be instantiated in Student's `__init__`, passed as a constructor argument, or lazily created on first access.